Checklist: 10 ways to ensure your organization is UBO compliant

-As of May 11, 2018, all financial institutions must be compliant with the Financial Crimes Enforcement Network (FinCEN)’s due diligence rule to collect ultimate beneficial ownership (UBO) information on clients.
-The Customer Due Diligence (CDD) Rule, long on the horizon and long-speculated about, is finally here.
+As of May 11, 2018, all financial institutions are now required to be compliant with the Financial Crimes Enforcement Network (FinCEN)’s due diligence rule to collect ultimate beneficial ownership (UBO) information on clients.
+The Customer Due Diligence (CDD) Rule is here.

-How can you ensure your institution is prepared?
+How can you ensure your institution is in compliance?

 Follow our 10-point checklist.